Matthew Hoffman (murderer)

-Matthew J. Hoffman (born November 1, 1980) is an American convicted murderer known for the triple murder of Tina Herrmann, Kody Maynard, and Stephanie Sprang, as well as the kidnapping and rape of a teenage girl, which happened over the course of four days.
-The murders took place in Howard, Ohio.
-Police traced purchases for tarps found at the scene to a local Walmart which led them to Hoffman.
+Matthew J. Hoffman (born November 1, 1980) is an American convicted murderer known for killing three people (32-year-old Tina Herrmann, her 11-year-old son Kody Maynard, and her 41-year-old friend Stephanie Sprang), as well as kidnapping and raping Sarah Maynard, Herrmann's 13-year-old daughter, over the course of four days.
+The triple murders took place in Howard, Ohio.
+Police traced purchases for tarps found at the scene to a local Walmart that led them to Hoffman.

+His case is featured in season 2, episode 5 of the show Deadly Sins, which is titled "Small Town Massacre", and in season 9, episode 4 of the show Signs of a Psychopath titled "It's called closure".

 Murders and kidnapping

-On November 10, 2010, Hoffman broke into Herrmann’s house after camping in the woods the night before.
+On November 10, 2010, Hoffman broke into Herrmann's house after camping in the woods the night before.
 Just as Hoffman was about to burglarize the home, Herrmann and Sprang entered the residence, surprising Hoffman.
-When Sprang and Herrmann confronted Hoffman, he murdered both of them, killing the family dog as well.
-He then began to dismember the bodies in a bathtub and place the body parts into plastic bags.
-While this was happening Sarah Maynard, who was 13, and Kody Maynard, who was 11, got home from school and entered the house.
-Hoffman then attacked and murdered Kody.

-After the murders of Hermann, Sprang, and Kody Maynard, Hoffman took Sarah back to his house, binding and gagging her, then leaving her in his basement.
+After murdering Hermann, Sprang, and Kody Maynard, Hoffman took Sarah Maynard back to his house, bound and gagged her, and then left her in his basement.
 He then dismembered the three victims and stuffed them inside a 60-foot-tall hollow tree.
 The family was later reported missing, and a three-day search for the four ensued.
-Hoffman became a suspect when items found in the house, a large tarp and large garbage bags, contained a receipt from a local Walmart.
-The police, using information on that receipt, used it to obtain video of Hoffman buying those items at that Walmart.
+Hoffman became a suspect when items uncovered in the house, a large tarp and large garbage bags, were found to be purchased from a local Walmart.
+The police reviewed video footage of Hoffman buying those items at that Walmart as well as leaving them in his own vehicle and were able to determine his identity through motor vehicle records.
 It also came out later that he had been stopped by police in the area where Herrmann's truck was found but had been released after being questioned as to why he was in that area.
 On November 14, detectives raided Hoffman's home and Hoffman was arrested.
 Sarah was rescued from his basement and survived.

 Trial and sentence

 While incarcerated, Hoffman wrote a ten-page confession letter where he admitted to the murders and abduction, as well as revealing the location of the three bodies.
 While admitting to the abduction, Hoffman claimed he treated Sarah nicely and let her play video games, watch movies, and eat hamburgers.
-Hoffman’s claim was contested by Sarah, with evidence of sexual assault.
+Hoffman's claim was contested by Sarah, with evidence of sexual assault.
+Hoffman was sentenced to life in prison without the possibility of parole.

-Hoffman pleaded guilty to ten counts, after his bail was set to one million dollars.
-In January 2011, Hoffman was sentenced to life without parole.